Polar air and a powerful winter storm put millions under winter alerts this holiday week

 "In addition to the brutally cold temperatures, dangerous wind chill values of 35 to 55 degrees below zero are possible into the end of the week across these areas," the Weather Prediction Center said Monday.

 Wind chill advisories are in place for Sioux, South Dakota, and Fargo, North Dakota, Tuesday, when the dangers of frostbite are settling in.
-Wind chill, which indicates what the wind feels like, will be as low as 40 degrees below zero.
+Wind chill, which indicates what the wind feels like, will be as low as 40 degrees below zero, and in Wyoming on Wednesday night could hit a staggering 70 degrees below zero.

 "Starting tonight, the worst of the arctic air mass will reach our area, bringing dangerous temperatures and wind chills.
 Slippery roads will continue with additional accumulating snow expected Tuesday afternoon through Wednesday morning," the weather service office in Glasgow, Montana, said Monday evening.